govindturkar69-crypto/govindturkar69-crypto/README.md

 **Citation-Grounded RAG Assistant**

-Document intelligence system designed to answer questions using retrieved source material and citation-grounded responses.
+A document intelligence system that answers questions using retrieved source material and citation-grounded responses.

 **Focus**